j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 - **Auto-adjust ocr upgrade data the next time a plan is run**: <u>This was already introduced under [first-time setup](#update-resolution-and-enable-ocr-auto-adjust)</u>.
 Updates all upgrade ocr values based on current resolution settings.
-As bot uses upgrade labels to determine whether is has succesfully upgraded a monkey or has to keep on trying, these texts must be as precisely readable as possible.
+As bot uses upgrade labels to determine whether is has successfully upgraded a monkey or has to keep on trying, these texts must be as precisely readable as possible.
 For upgrades, bot has three cases:

      1. not mixing and accepting similar strings like 'sharp shots' & 'razor sharp shots',